CERT-W/hadoop-attack-library/Tools Techniques and Procedures/Executing remote commands/README.md

 Limitations
 -----------
 Due to the **distributed nature of a MapReduce job**, it is not possible to specify on which node you want to execute your payload.
-There is **no mechanism** ensuring that the payload you will launch on two successive jobs will execute on the **same cluster member**.
+There is **no mechanism** ensuring that the payload you will launch on **two successive jobs** will execute on the **same cluster member**.
-As a consequence you can't know beforehand the server IP where your payload will be executed: so just use a `reverse shell` payload and gently wait for your shell to arrive.
+As a consequence **you can't know beforehand the server IP where your payload will be executed**: so just use a `reverse shell` payload and gently wait for your shell to arrive.

 References